robyblok/laravel-storyblok-101/README.md

 ## Installing Laravel

 ### Requirements
-To install a new Laravel project from scratch you need:
+To install a new Laravel project from scratch, you need:
 - PHP 8.1 (or newer)
 - Composer (for installing packages)